 When a Full Moon occurs within 90% of the Moon’s closest approach to Earth in a given orbit, it is called a Perigean Full Moon or more commonly a Super Moon.
 The Full Moon then appears especially big and bright because it subtends its largest apparent diameter as seen from Earth.
 The table below lists the Perigean Full Moons (Super Moons) occurring in 2017.

 (GMT) (km) (arc-min) Distance

-One of the first projects I tacked upon completing Bifrost Observatory in 2010 was to photograph the Moon’s phases every day for a complete month.
+One of the first projects I tackled upon completing Bifrost Observatory in 2010 was to photograph the Moon’s phases every day for a complete month.
 Of course, the weather doesn’t always cooperate (even from sunny Arizona) so it actually took several months to complete the project.
 You can see the results at the Moon Phases Gallery.
-Clicking on any of the thumbnails pictures will give you an enlarged image with complete technical details.
+Clicking on any of the thumbnail pictures will give you an enlarged image with complete technical details.
 You can also visit Moon Phases Mosaics to see composites showing the Moon’s phases over a complete synodic month.